pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Flip: flip/aerobatic on the C129v2 (others?)

 Debug: you must know what you are doing!!!
-The trims should be set to 0 before entering this mode.
-The new value is saved at power off.
-The rudder trim is used to change the pitch value.
-There might be other settings...
+The new values are stored at power off.
+The rudder trim is used to change the pitch value (relative to the previously stored value).
+Ail end Ele trims are used to better trim the FC.

 ## J6Pro - *22*